 - Next, take a look at the Loan Agreement which will include information about interest rates.
 Keep in mind that floating rate loans will be more complex for a multitude of reasons such as lookback, daycount, floors, etc.

 3. Know where you're going to put the information.
-Our team uses templates appropriately setup for the type of loan at hand, and it's a time saver, especially since the Freddie and Fannie sheets have all the template language typical to those loans already input.
+Our team uses templates appropriately setup for the type of loan at hand, and it's a time saver.

 Download the abstract templates our loan experts use here.

 Straightforward enough, and the resources are there, but we know the next question...
 How much time is this going to take?

 How long does it actually take to abstract a loan?

 We separate loan types into three categories, in ascending order of difficulty: Agency, Stabilized, and Construction.
 The time required to abstract your loan will vary depending on which of these categories it falls into.